-On February 25, 2019, Renewable Energy Aggregators, filed an application for a preliminary permit, pursuant to section 4(f) of the Federal Power Act (FPA), proposing to study the feasibility of the Freestone Pumped Storage Hydro Project (Freestone Project or project) to be located at Nickajack Lake, near the town of Trenton, in Dade County, Georgia.
+On January 10, 2019, Renewable Energy Aggregators, filed an application for a preliminary permit, pursuant to section 4(f) of the Federal Power Act (FPA), proposing to study the feasibility of the Eastern Industries Pumped Storage Hydroelectric Project to be located in Dauphin County, Pennsylvania.
 The sole purpose of a preliminary permit, if issued, is to grant the permit holder priority to file a license application during the permit term.
 A preliminary permit does not authorize the permit holder to perform any land-disturbing activities or otherwise enter upon lands or waters owned by others without the owners' express permission.

-More information about this project, including a copy of the application, can be viewed or printed on the eLibrary” link of Commission's website at http://www.ferc.gov/docs-filing/elibrary.asp.
-Enter the docket number (P-14967) in the docket number field to access the document.
+More information about this project, including a copy of the application, can be viewed or printed on the “eLibrary” link of the Commission's website at http://www.ferc.gov/docs-filing/elibrary.asp.
+Enter the docket number (P-14961) in the docket number field to access the document.
 For assistance, contact FERC Online Support.

 Kimberly D. Bose,